Towards a Perceptual Evaluation Framework for Lighting Estimation: Psychophysical experiment

 \subsection{Stimuli}

-\paragraph{Virtual objects.} To avoid potential issues with compositing errors, mismatching semantics and/or geometry, social biases of observers, etc., the virtual objects rendered are a simple sphere lying on a plane~\cite{o2010influence}.
+\myparagraph{Virtual objects.} To avoid potential issues with compositing errors, mismatching semantics and/or geometry, social biases of observers, etc., the virtual objects rendered are a simple sphere lying on a plane~\cite{o2010influence}.
 The sphere is seen closely (task 1, \cref{fig:exp_tasks} left) and farther away (task 2, \cref{fig:exp_tasks} right).
 The sphere is positioned farther away in task 2 to allow the observers to see the background, as the sphere and plane fill the render in task 1.
 The Disney Principled BRDF~\cite{Burley2012PhysicallyBasedSA} is used for both diffuse (roughness \num{1.0} and specularity \num{0.0}) and glossy (roughness \num{0.1} and specularity \num{1.0}) materials, with an albedo of \num{0.18} in both cases.
-The images are generated with the Cycles physically-based rendering engine, and then reexposed and tonemapped with $\gamma = 2.2$ to be displayed on the monitor.
+The images are generated with the Cycles physically-based rendering engine, and then reexposed and tonemapped with $\gamma = 2.4$ to be displayed on the monitor.

-\paragraph{Lighting estimation methods.} We include recent learning-based lighting estimation methods for both the in- and outdoor scenarios, including the current state-of-the-art by Weber~\etal~\cite{weber2022editable} (indoor), competitive GAN-based methods EverLight \cite{Dastjerdi_2023_ICCV} (indoor and outdoor) and StyleLight \cite{wang2022stylelight} (indoor), and approaches predicting parametric lights: Gardner~\etal~\cite{gardner2019deep} (indoor) and Zhang~\etal~\cite{zhang2019all} (outdoor).
+\myparagraph{Lighting estimation methods.} We include recent learning-based lighting estimation methods for both the in- and outdoor scenarios, including the current state-of-the-art by Weber~\etal~\cite{weber2022editable} (indoor), competitive GAN-based methods EverLight \cite{Dastjerdi_2023_ICCV} (indoor and outdoor) and StyleLight \cite{wang2022stylelight} (indoor), and approaches predicting parametric lights: Gardner~\etal~\cite{gardner2019deep} (indoor) and Zhang~\etal~\cite{zhang2019all} (outdoor).
 We also include Khan~\etal~\cite{khan2006image} as an example of a simpler, non-learning technique, since it estimates the lighting by projecting the input image onto a sphere and then mirroring it to generate an environment map.
 See \cref{fig:stimuli_individuel} for examples of lighting estimated by the selected methods.

-\paragraph{Input scenes.} To ensure the diversity of the selected scenes, we compute the first-order spherical harmonics coefficients and cluster them using $k$-means, with $k=25$.
+\myparagraph{Input scenes.} To ensure the diversity of the selected scenes, we compute the first-order spherical harmonics coefficients and cluster them using $k$-means, with $k=25$.
 We select the \valeur{\num{25}} panoramas closest to each cluster centre.
-Finally, we extract a perspective image of limited field of view from each HDR panorama in our datasets by simulating a camera taking a picture within the environment, and tonemap the result with $\gamma=2.2$.
+Finally, we extract a perspective image of limited field of view from each HDR panorama in our datasets by simulating a camera taking a picture within the environment.